Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query

-\item For the \textit{prediction-based} scheme, the index $ index_j $ is used as the input of the trained model $M\_fed$, and the output $ d_j $ can be expressed as:
+\item For the \textit{prediction-based} scheme, the index $ index_j $ is used as the input of the trained global model $M\_fed$, and the output $ d_j $ can be expressed as:

 It is approximately the average of aggregated values of each client within the data range $ index_j $.
 Therefore, visual features of the global data on $index_j$ are $N\times{d_{j}}$.
-In this way, we can get all visual features by feeding all indices into the global model $M\_fed$, as shown in \autoref{fig3}(b).
+In this way, we can get all visual features by feeding all indices into the global model $M\_fed$.

 \end{itemize}